pardeike/Achtung2/README.md

 ##### Requirements

-Achtung! uses CCL - Community Core Library for the settings options and at startup.
-It requires at least RimWorld Alpha 14 and will get updated tightly with new RimWorld versions in necessary.
+Achtung!
+Mod requires at least RimWorld Alpha 14 and will get updated tightly with new RimWorld versions in necessary.
+I does not depend on any other mods and is known to work in any mod order you like.

 ---